Antetokounmpo scores 32, Bucks hold off Wolves 106-104

+MILWAUKEE (AP) — The Milwaukee Bucks were happy to get another win though they know they didn’t play up to their standards.

-MILWAUKEE (AP) — Giannis Antetokounmpo had 32 points and 17 rebounds, and the Milwaukee Bucks held off a strong challenge from short-handed Minnesota in a 106-104 victory over the Timberwolves on Wednesday night.
+Giannis Antetokounmpo had 32 points and 17 rebounds, and the Bucks held off a strong challenge from short-handed Minnesota in a 106-104 victory over the Timberwolves on Wednesday night.

+“Not paying our best but still finding a way to win is good,” Bucks coach Mike Budenholzer said.
+“But this isn’t the formula.”

-Antetokounmpo got his 30th double-double in 33 games this season and Khris Middleton added 13 points despite shooting 5 for 18 as Milwaukee hit just 42.6% of its shots overall and only 9 of 36 from 3-point range.
+Antetokounmpo got his 30th double-double in 33 games this season and Khris Middleton added 13 points despite shooting 5 for 18 as league-best Milwaukee hit just 42.6% of its shots overall and only 9 of 36 from 3-point range.
+Brook Lopez scored 11 points and Eric Bledsoe had 10.

+“We missed a lot of good shots and came out a little slow,” Middleton said.

 Shabazz Napier had 22 points to lead Minnesota, and Gorgui Deng scored 15, Josh Okogie added 12 and Jarret Culver 10.

+Minnesota was playing without its two best players as Karl-Anthony Towns and Jeff Teague sat with knee injuries.
+The Timberwolves were also missing Treveon Graham and Andrew Wiggins, who were battling flu-like symptoms.

+“That presented a lot of opportunities for a lot of guys and I thought a lot of guys stepped up,” Napier said.

-Napier, starting in place of injured point guard Jeff Teague, scored 15 points on 5-of-7 shooting in the first half, but then had just seven after the break.
+Napier, starting in place of Teague, scored 15 points on 5-of-7 shooting in the first half, but then had just seven after the break.

-Milwaukee, which has the league’s best record, slumped out of the gate.
-The Bucks had just four points through the first six minutes and didn’t take a lead until Brook Lopez converted a three-point play to make it 31-29 with 8:41 left in the second quarter.
+Milwaukee slumped out of the gate.
+The Bucks had just four points through the first six minutes and didn’t take a lead until Lopez converted a three-point play to make it 31-29 with 8:41 left in the second quarter.

 They went into halftime with a 52-51 lead despite shooting 34% from the floor.
 Minnesota connected at a 41.7% clip but made only 3 of 14 3-pointers while the Bucks knocked down 8 of 26 from beyond the arc.